-When you choose a primary care doctor for yourself or a loved one, make sure to choose a doctor you can trust.
+When looking for a primary care doctor for yourself or a loved one, it’s important to choose someone you can trust.
 A primary care doctor can:

-- Help you stay healthy by recommending preventive services, like screening tests and shots
+- Help you stay healthy by recommending preventive services, like screening tests and vaccines (shots)

 - Treat many health problems — including physical and mental health issues